Technical Rescue Essentials

-For those who have taken the Technical Rescue Essentials Course, this course will build on those skill sets introducing new concepts and focusing on application of learned skill sets in increasingly complex and challenging scenarios.
-Real life scenarios with a focus on both Team and Individual problem solving.
+Focusing on operational mountaineering skills, with emphasis on efficient individual and Team movement in more complex mountain environments.
+This course will build on essential rescue skill sets introducing new concepts and focusing on application of learned skill sets in increasingly complex and challenging scenarios.
+Real life scenarios to re-enforce good terrain assessment, proper application, and greater Team and Individual problem solving. skills.
 NVG night training is also provided for Teams looking to get more hands on night rescue training.

 Winter Mountaineering Operations

 This comprehensive course covers the material from the Technical Rescue Essentials and Adaptive Mountain Rescue Courses and introduces foundational skill sets necessary for safe movement in mountainous terrain in the winter time.